How to Fix WooCommerce Scheduled Sales That Aren’t Updating

 Why does this happen?

-There have been several issues with this client’s WooCommerce install ever since a version rollback from the initial 3.0 release was made.
-I’m not sure if that’s the culprit as many people have experienced the same issue and have reported it on various tech support boards and forums around the web (and few seem to have found the solution).
+There have been several issues with this client’s WooCommerce install ever since a version rollback from the initial 3.0 release.
+I’m not sure if that’s the culprit though.
+Many people have experienced the same issue and have reported it on various tech support boards and forums around the web (and few seem to have found the solution).

 WP Cron is generally derided as a poor attempt at running scheduled tasks so maybe the base issue lies there.
-It depends on visitors to your site to actually initiate the execution of the events while a traditional cron job just runs on the server and fires off when you tell it exactly without waiting for an unrelated website visitor to initiate the call.
+It depends on visitors to your site to actually initiate the execution of the events.
+A traditional cron job runs on the server and fires off when you tell it.
+This means you aren’t waiting for an unrelated website visitor to initiate the call.

 In the end, the actual fix is very simple even if the cause isn’t so apparent.
-Hopefully, if you are experiencing a similar problem with your scheduled sales in WooCommerce this post will help you get your troubles sorted out.
+Hopefully, this post will help you get your troubles sorted out.

 Looking for more help with WooCommerce?

-With this plugin you can remove and disable dozens of unwanted features that WooCommerce, and your store’s theme, have enabled by default.
-Turn off specific checkout fields, remove related product listings, hide quantity buttons and much more.
+With this plugin, you can remove and disable dozens of unwanted features that WooCommerce, and your theme, have enabled by default.
+Turn off specific checkout fields, remove related product listings, hide quantity buttons, and much more.